Not the patches you’re looking for

 It’s still borked?

-What?
-It (still) doesn’t work (again)?
-Just a quick update to our most recent blog-post… Things do change so quickly on the interwebs you know!
-A long time ago*…… Back in 2013, high-end retailer Neiman Marcus was breached, resulting in a loss of data related to about 370,000 customers.
-Well needless to say, those 370,000-ish […]
+Neiman Marcus breach.
+Again.
+A long time ago*…… Waaay back, in 2013, high-end retailer Neiman Marcus was breached, resulting in a loss of data related to about 370,000 customers.
+Well needless to say, those 370,000-ish customers weren’t happy and they launched a class action claiming that Neiman Marcus was accountable for the breach which resulted […]

 What?
 It’s borked?